reach-sh/reach-lang/docs/dev/src/tut/overview/index.md

 Verification failures include a lot of information, such as a concrete counter-example showing values that could have been provided by frontends that would lead to the property failing to hold.
-In this case, it reports that if Alice were to pass an `{!reach} interact.request` over `{!reach} 1` at the start of the program on line 5, then the balance of the contract would not be provably `{!reach} 0` at the end of the program.
+In this case, it reports that if Alice were to pass an `{!rsh} interact.request` over `{!rsh} 1` at the start of the program on line 5, then the balance of the contract would not be provably `{!rsh} 0` at the end of the program.

 ---